shanp77/FrogQuest/README.md

-# StreamWorks
+# FrogTown

-StreamWorks is a music streaming web app inspired by Spotify.

-Please visit the live site [here](http://streamworks.herokuapp.com/)
+Frog Town is an action game based on the 1981 arcade classic title Frogger.

+You can play a live version of the game [here](https://shanp77.github.io/FrogQuest/dist/index.html)

 ![alt text](./client/src/images/streamworks.png "StreamWorks")

 ## Technologies:

-- JavaScript
-- React
-- GraphQL
+- HTML5
-- MongoDB
+- HTML5 Canvas
-- Redux
+- Javascript

-## Functionality
+## Features

+Players
 ### Sign In/ Sign Up / Demo User

 Users are able to sign in, sign up, or use the demo user account to browse the site.